sindresorhus/pageres/readme.md

 Get screenshots of websites in different resolutions.

+Specify urls and screen resolutions you want as arguments.
+Order doesn't matter.

 Usage
-  pageres <url> [<url> ...] --sizes <resolution>,[<resolution>,...]
-  pageres <url> [<url> ...] --file <filepath>
+  pageres <url> <resolution> [<resolution> <url> ...] pageres <url> [<url> ...] --file <filepath>

 Example
-  pageres todomvc.com yeoman.io --sizes 1366x768,1600x900
+  pageres todomvc.com yeoman.io 1366x768 1600x900

-If --sizes is not specified it will fall back to the ten most popular screen resolutions according to w3counter.
+If no sizes are specified it will fall back to the ten most popular screen resolutions according to w3counter.

 The <filepath> file should be formatted to have one <resolution> on each line.
 ```